 • Make sure posts are approved in advance: If you have a new member, having a moderator check their first post on the forum can help affirm you’ve made the right decision in allowing them to join.

-8. Employ a team of moderators to manage your day-to-day operations
+8. Build a team of moderators

 If you lack the budget to appoint a specific person for this role, there’s a good chance you’ll be able to find someone in the community who will do it voluntarily.

-12. Host events
+9. Host events

 Hosting events can be another great way to successfully engage your online community.